 Situated on the east side of the old city walls and built by Suleiman the Magnificent.

-Sha'ar Harachamim - Gates of Mercy, שער הרחמים
+Sha'ar Harachamim - Gates of Mercy, Golden Gate, שער הרחמים

 Situated on the eastern side of the city walls.
 Built either by the Byzantines during Justinian's rule (527 to 565 CE) or during the Ymmayad Period (661-750), using Byzantine workers.

-The gate is made up of two blocked archways, the southern arch is know as Sha'ar Harachmim, Gates of Mercy, שער הרחמים ת the northern arch is know as Shaa'ar Hatshuvah, שער תשובה (Gates of Repentance).
-The Arabs adopted the name Gates of Mercy, which translate as Bab Al-Rahma.
+The gate is made up of two blocked archways, the southern arch is know as Sha'ar Harachmim, Gates of Mercy, שער הרחמים the northern arch is known as Shaa'ar Hatshuvah, שער תשובה Gates of Repentance.
+The Arabs adopted the name Gates of Mercy, which translates as Bab Al-Rahma.
 Whilst Christians refer to them as the Golden or the Beautiful gate.

 Dung Gate (Sha'ar Ha'ashpot, Gate of Silwan) שער האשפות